 - Further examination of the cross-cultural reliability and validity of the ISMI-9 among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Toland (2017) were composed primarily of community-dwelling adults living in the United States who self-identified as having a mental illness—depression, in this case.
 The majority of the sample was also female, white, and reported minimal to mild internalized stigma.
 Therefore, it is possible that the findings of Hammer and Toland (2017) are unique and only apply to this specific intersectional population.

 - As noted above, investigation of convergent and predictive evidence of validity for the ISMI-9 total score is warranted.

 How do I obtain a copy of the ISMI-9?

 You may download a copy of the ISMI-9 instrument in .doc or .pdf format.
-A full copy of the ISMI-9 instrument is also included in the Appendix of Hammer and Toland (in press).
+A full copy of the ISMI-9 instrument is also included in the Appendix of Hammer and Toland (2017).
 You do not need to request Dr. Hammer’s permission to use the ISMI-9.

 Please note that a full copy of Dr. Jennifer Boyd and colleagues’ ISMI-10 is included in the Appendix of Boyd, Oitlingham, and DeForge (2014).